beccaob/html-css-portfolio-project-1/README.md

 Email ( type=email)
 Age (type=number)
 Workshop Choice ( type= radio )
-* The purpose of this form is to allow the user to sign up for TRL.
+* The purpose of this form is to allow the user to sign their child up for TRL.

 ![sign-up-form](assets/images/readme-img/sign-up.png)